 Much of the information contained in this article came from Dr. Vasant and Usha Lad’s cookbook: Ayurvedic Cooking for Self-Healing.
 Our deepest gratitude to them both for sharing an enlightened understanding of how to eat Ayurvedically.

-An Ayurvedic Approach to Losing Weight
+RECOMMENDED An Ayurvedic Approach to Losing Weight

-The concept of agni, the Sanskrit word for “fire,” is rather essential to the Ayurvedic tradition.
+MORE FOR YOU The Importance of Healthy Digestion The concept of agni, the Sanskrit word for “fire,” is rather essential to the Ayurvedic tradition.
 Ayurveda views agni as the very source of life.
 It is said that a man is as old as his agni and that when agni is extinguished, we die.
 Perhaps even more significantly, Ayurveda teaches us that impaired agni is at the root of every imbalance and disease.
 So the importance of agni in Ayurveda simply cannot be understated.

 The Vedic Times organisation follows the principles of Vaishanavism.
 Many supporters of the VTO are well versed in Krishna Consciousness; however, since the VTO welcomes every spiritual seeker, it seems appropriate to take a bit of time to discuss the history and philosophy of the movement.

-Krishna Consciousness is our original spiritual understanding, which means that its history is actually as old as the universe.
+History Krishna Consciousness is our original spiritual understanding, which means that its history is actually as old as the universe.
 However, we will start the history a little more recently.

 The Vedic culture (Veda means sacred knowledge) began in India over 5000 years ago.
 This culture is so named because of it’s spiritual and ritualistic adherence to the Vedas.
 The four Vedas (Rg-veda, Sama-veda, Atharva-veda, and Yajur-veda) were delivered to the people of India by Vyasadeva in order to make this most ancient wisdom available to all.
 The Vedas are very technical and difficult for the common person to understand, so other writings were brought into being as a way of bringing wisdom and truth to the less intelligent of society.
 These works were the Ramayana and the Mahabharata.
 Contained within the Mahabharata is the Bhagavad-Gita, considered by many to be the Bible of the Hindus, but of course, it is really the Bible of humanity.